-- The most important thing in your first aid kit is contact.
-On the very off-chance that you don’t already carry a cell phone, put a pre-paid one in the first aid kit in the car.
-You need to be able to contact help.
+- The most important thing in your first aid kit is a way to contact folks (police, medical professionals) in an emergency.
+On the off-chance that you don’t carry a cell phone, put a pre-paid cell in the first aid kit in the car.

 - The second most important item in your kit is knowledge.
-If you have kids you should always take an infant and child CPR/first aid class, but even if you do this you’ll still need a first aid booklet in your kit that covers both adult and infant/child CPR.
+If you have kids you should already of taken an infant and child CPR/first aid class, but even if you take first aid you’ll still need a first aid booklet in your kit that covers both adult and infant/child CPR.
 Your local Red Cross will likely give you one for free.
-If you don’t have a booklet, it’s hard to know what to do in an emergency; EVEN if you’ve taken a first aid & CPR class.
+If you don’t have a booklet, it’s hard to remember what to do in an emergency; EVEN if you’ve taken a first aid & CPR class.
 Trust me, I went to college for nursing plus have taken dozens of first aid classes but when my own son gets hurt I still lose my cool and forget stuff.